 Meters are located in various places across campus.
 Fee and time restrictions are posted on each meter.
 Vehicles parked at a meter that has expired will be issued a $10 citation for "Expired Meter".
 Vehicles can be cited every hour at an expired metered.
-Those parked for extended periods at an expired meter are subject to additional expired meter violations, overtime parking violations and boots for overtime parking at a metered space based on the time frame in which the vehicle is parked.
+Those parked for extended periods of time are subject to immobilization fees for overtime parking at a metered space.

 Meters that have been bagged as "Reserved" require a special "Reserved Meter Space" permit while that meter is bagged.
 Any vehicle parked in a reserved meter space without the appropriate permit is subject to a fine and possibly being towed.

 If a meter is found to be broken or displaying an error, the customer must promptly notify Parking Services.
 The meter will be promptly checked.
 If it is in need of repair it will be fixed.
 If the meter is functioning properly, and the meter is expired, the vehicle will receive a citation for an expired meter.

 If a special permit is required for a particular area while moving in or out, contact Parking Services for assistance.
 In many instances, special 30-minute permits can be issued.
 Students MUST obtain a special pass PRIOR to parking in any area not designated as a parking area.
 Parking Services also strongly encourages students to remain parked in a legal parking area while packing their items (do not park in a loading area while you're still packing).
 Once you are ready to load your items, you may then park in a special area (with a permit) to load your car.